elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

 ## The `dynamic()` type

-Elixir is a functional dynamic programming language.
 Existing Elixir programs do not have type declarations, but we still want to be able to type check them.
 This is done with the introduction of the `dynamic()` type.

 When Elixir sees the following function: